lilongwe/atm-simulation/README.md

 3. Concurrency has not been taken into consideration because the would happen at transaction and account access level
 4. Limited the number of dependencies as it is just a prototype - i.e. could have used things like Guava etc
 5. Algorithms are working but not optimised as I don't know how they will be used
+6. Concurrency in general has not been taken into consideration especially for streams and synchronising data as this could be an optimisation at a future date once the application is built